 - 1) You are expected to arrive in class on time and stay for the entire class period.
 If you know that you will be late to class or that you need to leave early let me know ahead of time. - 2) Do not eat during class.
 (You may bring something to drink but don't spill it.) - 3) If you use a laptop to take notes please sit in the last row of the classroom. - 4) The papers must be handed in at the beginning of class on the days that they are due.
 A paper handed in after the class has started will lose 1% of the grade.
 If a paper is late 3% of the grade will be taken off for every day that it is late.
-A paper handed in after class on the day that it is due will count as one day late.
+A paper handed

+- in after class on the day that it is due will count as one day late.
 Weekends count as days that a paper is late.
 If you hand in a late paper you must make arrangements with me to hand it in.
-If you hand it in without making arrangements there is a possibility that you will not get credit for the assignment. - 5) Communicate with me if you are having a problem, if you do not understand something, or if you have a comment.
-I am available during office hours and by appointment.

-- 6) You are responsible for keeping track of assignments and the class schedule.
-I suggest that you exchange email addresses with another student so that you can catch up on any notes or assignments that you might miss. - 7) I respond to email Mondays through Fridays, between the hours of 9-5.
-If you email me within those hours I will respond within 48 working hours (meaning that an email received on Friday or over the weekend will be returned by Tuesday).
-I cannot guarantee a response outside of regular working hours. - 8) If you are a student with a disability and you need academic accommodations, please see me and contact the Disability Resource Center (DRC) at (703) 993-2474.
+If you hand it in without making arrangements there is a possibility that you will not get credit for the assignment. - 5) You are responsible for keeping track of assignments and the class schedule.
+I suggest that you exchange email addresses with another student so that you can catch up on any notes or assignments that you might miss. - 6) If you are a student with a disability and you need academic accommodations, please see me and contact the Disability Resource Center (DRC) at (703) 993-2474.
 All academic accommodations must be arranged through that office.